Counseling

 A good therapist understands that they cannot be all things to all people.
 They may even recommend someone who might be a better fit.

-In addition to consulting friends or Google for recommendations, you may also search by insurance, therapist name or specialty using the databases at the top of our Community Counseling page.
+In addition to consulting friends or Google for recommendations, you may also search by insurance, therapist name or specialty using the Psychotherapy search feature in the middle of our Counseling and more page.

 Therapy is a partnership.
 Like any good partnership, trust must be present and the “chemistry” has to be right.